5-6cupsall-purpose flouradd more if needed to get to a pliable dough

 Dissolve yeast, 1/2 cup warm water, and 1/2 teaspoon granulated sugar in a small bowl.

-In a large bowl or stand mixer, combine 2 cups hot water, 3 tablespoons granulated sugar, salt, and oil.
+In a large bowl or stand mixer, combine 2 cups hot water, 3 tablespoons granulated sugar, the salt, and the oil.
 Add 3 cups of flour to the mixture in this large bowl/mixer and mix well.
 Stir in yeast mixture.

 Add 2 – 3 cups more flour and mix until well blended.
 (At this point your dough will still be quite sticky).
 Leave in bowl, cover with a towel and let rise for 1 hour.
 (If using a mixer, remove the bowl from the mixer and cover.
 Otherwise your paddle attachment or dough hook will get covered in dough when it rises).
 NO KNEADING IS REQUIRED.